Stratifications on the Ran space: Abstract

 \section{Abstract}

-We describe a partial order on simplicial complexes motivated by topology.
-This partial order provides a poset stratification of the product of the Ran space and the nonnegative real numbers, which we interpret as a universal space of simplicial complex filtrations.
+We describe a partial order on finite simplicial complexes.
+This partial order provides a poset stratification of the product of the Ran space of a metric space and the nonnegative real numbers, through the \v Cech simplicial complex.
+We show that paths in this product space respecting its stratification induce simplicial maps between the endpoints of the path.